kilmoretrout/argus_gui/docs/user-guide.md

 11. **Choose reference camera**: Optimize the choice of reference camera such that there are the most 3D triangulatable points, i.e. camera with the most shared information.
 12. **Output camera profiles**: Good to use if you optimized intrinsics and distortion as those new values will be saved in a new camera profile to be used in **Clicker**.
 13: **Display results**: If checked, the software will display the results of the sparse bundle adjustment in a new window.
 This will show the 3D positions of the paired and unpaired points, the reference points, and allow you to visualize the camera extrinsics.
 This will also include an outlier detection and removal step.
 14. **Output file prefix and location**: The default is the same directory as the paired points file, with `_cal` added.
-Depending on the options selected, this will save the following files:
+This will save a number of files depending on the options selected, all starting with the file prefix.
-   - `*_dlt-coefficients.csv` - DLT coefficients file for use in **Clicker** (camera extriniscs)
-   - `*_-sba-profile.txt` - Camera profile file with optimized intrinsics
-   - `*_-sba-profile-orig.txt` - a copy of the loaded camera profile file
-    - `*_unpaired-points-xyz.csv` - The 3D positions of the unpaired points after the sparse bundle adjustment
-    - `*_paired-points-xyz.csv` - The 3D positions of the paired points after the sparse bundle adjustment

 15. **Write log**: If checked, a log file will be created with the output that is printed to the right side of the window.
 16. **Go**: Click this button to start the sparse bundle adjustment process.
 If `Display results` is checked, the window below will open showing the results of the sparse bundle adjustment.